BB2ME #33 – Why do I linger in the comfort zone?

 2020

 I checked the temperature outside.
 It was cold.
-Really damn cold and windy.
+Damn cold and windy.
 The kind of weather I avoid now that I am old (over 50 years old).
 It would not get above 20 degrees all day.
-I wondered if our trip to Blacksburg Virginia was a big mistake.
+I wondered if our trip to Blacksburg, Virginia, was a big mistake.
 What in the world were we doing there?
 I let Riley know that it was going to be a tough day.
 He didn’t mind.
-He was committed, and ready to roll.
+He was committed and ready to roll.
 After all, Riley reminded me.
-We did not drive all that way to give up because it was cold.
+We did not want to give up because it was cold.
 He was right, and I knew it.
-Not sure why I was reluctant to get out of my comfort zone.
+I’m unsure why I was reluctant to leave my comfort zone.

 Riley getting ready for one of the many games he played over the years.